ClaireCJS/clairecjs_bat/README.md

 1. At your freshly-run TCC command-line, type ```option```, and switch to the *"Advanced"* tab.
 In the upper-left is a section called *Special Characters*.
 Change the separator to "^" (the [caret character](https://en.wikipedia.org/wiki/Caret)).
     This is actually a deviation from how most people do things, due to the isolation of learning this command-line in the 1980s and 1990s.
 It creates complications that I've mostly mitigated—but not completely.
 Any mitigations I missed will cause failures unless you do this.

-1. At this point, everything is installed, and the only problems you have at this point should be mostly-false error messages.
+## At this point, everything is installed!
+The only problems you have at this point should be mostly-false error messages.

 1. To deal with mostly-false error messages, You need to open up *c:\bat\environm.btm* and edit it.<br>
 	This is the script that is run every time TCC is run in a non-transient way.<BR>
 	This is the most important script, basically the equivalent of your unix .init/.rc type files.<BR>
 	Open it up in a text editor, and look through, at the very least, the parts definining harddrives.<br>
 	You don't need to do anything at first — It's just important that you know this file defines EVERYTHING.<BR>
-	E-V-E-R-Y-T-H-I-N-G.
-	Harddrive letters (to eradicate the process of hard-coded paths in scripts), drive-to-machine mappings (for sharing drives across all local computers in this environment), repository locations (for validating and backing up all your various collections), the works.
-	Passwords, secret things, and secret API keys go in ```private.env``` THIS IS THE MAIN FILE TO ORGANIZE ONE'S COMMAND-LINE LIFE.
+	This script defines E-V-E-R-Y-T-H-I-N-G. Harddrive letters (to eradicate the process of hard-coded paths in scripts), drive-to-machine mappings (for sharing drives across all local computers in this environment), repository locations (for validating and backing up all your various collections), the works.
+(Passwords, secret things, and secret API keys go in ```private.env```)
-	You want it to produce *no* output when it runs.
+    * You want it to produce *no* output when it runs.
-	NONE.
-	So get on that 😂😂😂
+      So let's get on that 😂😂😂

 ## Now let's go over some things you definitely will want to do: